-I’m a travel photographer and the images I make include people, landscape, architecture and wildlife.
-But people and landscape photography are my areas of expertise.
+I’m a travel photographer and the images I make include people, landscape, architecture and, occasionally, wildlife.
+But people and landscape photography are my primary areas of expertise.

 As far as the image of the lion at the Bali Zoo is concerned, the photo was made with me safely positioned behind protective glass.

 Nevertheless, it was a pretty special experience being that close to an adult lion.
 I felt enormously privileged by the opportunity and did my best to create a beautiful study of the lion.

 So how far away should you stand when you’re photographing people or wildlife?